 Army General Orders

-The Army General Orders are the basic outline of orders to be followed when in the absence of more specific orders.
-The three Army general orders cover what your duties are on a day to day basis.
-You must maintain your assigned duties, quitting only when properly relieved, and performing everything in a military manner that would make your leadership proud.
+The Army General Orders are the basic outline of orders to be followed in the absence of more specific instructions.
+The three Army general orders cover your daily duties, emphasizing that you must maintain your assigned responsibilities and post only when properly relieved.
+Perform everything in a military manner that would make your leadership proud.

 We recommend you memorize this before going to basic training!
 They will drill it into you when you get there, so you might as well get there prepared.
 Standing out in basic training is a GOOD thing as long as it’s something that makes you look good.